csce585-mlsystems/DermaLite/README.md

 ## Contribution
 - [`Extension of existing work`]
 - [`Novel contribution`]
+- We improve skin lesion classification for mobile devices as follows:

+  - Contribution 1: We implement model quantization and pruning to reduce memory footprint and inference time, enabling fast, real-time on-device predictions without sacrificing clinically relevant accuracy.
+  - Contribution 2: We integrate explainable visualizations via Grad-CAM directly into the mobile pipeline, allowing clinicians and users to see why the model makes each prediction.
+  - Contribution 3: We implement on-device uncertainty estimation, giving users and clinicians confidence metrics alongside predictions to support better decision-making.
 ## References
 ### `BibTeX` of all references used in the project.
 Can be included as a `references.bib` file in the repo.